hvpham-yorku/project-quick-quacker-coding/README.md

 ### Virtual Pet Duck
 This application has a virtual pet duck that currently levels up the more you play with it, other features related to the duck are coming in Sprint 2

+### Database
+This is where accounts will be stored on the server.